-We recently had a chance to sit down with Stacy Mohr, EVP of Capital Markets at Mountain West Financial, who has successfully implemented MCT’s Trade Auction Manager (TAM).
+We recently had a chance to sit down with Stacy Mohr, EVP of Capital Markets at Mountain West Financial, who has successfully implemented Agile Trading Technologies’ flagship Request for Quote (RFQ) platform, Trade Auction Manager (TAM).

-Mrs. Mohr now uses TAM to improve the efficiency, accuracy and profitability of her to-be-announced mortgage backed security trades.
+Mrs. Mohr now uses TAM to improve the efficiency and accuracy of her to-be-announced mortgage backed security trades.

 About Stacy Mohr